-Action Timing Status Action / Project Description 2-1.
-INCORPORATE CLIMATE CHANGE CONSIDERATIONS INTO BUDGET PLANNING CYCLE Annually, with service planning Ongoing ▶ The CRD continues to integrate climate change considerations into CRD management and operational decision-making.
-2-2.
+Action Timing Status 2-1.
+INCORPORATE CLIMATE CHANGE CONSIDERATIONS INTO BUDGET PLANNING CYCLE Annually, with service planning Ongoing ( ( ( 2-2.
 PREPARE AN ANNUAL SUMMARY ACROSS DIVISIONS to present to senior management prior to service plan reviews.
-Annually, with service planning Ongoing The CRD Corporate Asset Management Policy and Strategy, developed in 2018 and endorsed by the CRD Board in spring 2019, incorporates a climate change lens to ensure the CRD's climate policies are considered throughout the asset's lifecycle (ongoing operations and maintenance, and at the 2-3.
+Annually, with service planning Ongoing ( ( ( ( 2-3.
 UPDATE THE PROJECT MANAGEMENT PROCESS TO INCORPORATE CLIMATE ACTION POLICY into project requirements documents and project level decision making.
-2018 Ongoing time of asset renewal and replacement).
-A review of the CRD's procurement policy was initiated in 2018 to determine how best to incorporate climate policy consistently within the CRD's procurement process.
-Staff are regularly engaged in climate action through use of the GoTo CRD internal web portal.
-Through the capital budgeting process, 2-4.
+2018 Ongoing ( 2 2 1 2 2 2 2 1 2 2 2 1 2 2 1 2 1 2 2 1 2 1 2 1 2 1 2 1 2 1 2-4.
 UPDATE THE ASSET MANAGEMENT PROCESS to incorporate evaluation of most energy-efficient and/or low-carbon technologies at time of renewal.
-N/A In progress climate change policy and targets are considered at the time of project initiation.
-In 2018, the CRD developed a seed fund to provide financing for studies or components of capital projects, with total funding of \$350,000 available by the end of 2019.
-2-5.
-INCLUDE CLIMATE CHANGE POLICY AND TARGET CONSIDERATIONS DURING CAPITAL PROJECT INITIATION PROCESS Ongoing Complete All of these actions are resulting in recognition for the CRD.
-In 2018, the CRD was recognized as one of Canada's greenest employers.
-2-6.
+N/A In progress c c c f 2-5.
+INCLUDE CLIMATE CHANGE POLICY AND TARGET CONSIDERATIONS DURING CAPITAL PROJECT INITIATION PROCESS Ongoing Complete t ( 2-6.
 DEVELOP A MECHANISM TO PROVIDE FINANCING (SEED FUNDING) FOR STUDIES or components of capital projects that support the CRD's corporate climate action policy.
 2018 Complete 2-7.
 INTEGRATE A REQUIREMENT TO DOCUMENT ALIGNMENT WITH THE CRD'S CORPORATE CLIMATE ACTION POLICY INTO STRATEGIC ASSET MANAGEMENT PLANS for new and retrofit facilities and infrastructure.
 2017 Complete 2-8.
 ESTABLISH A STAFF CLIMATE ACTION ENGAGEMENT PROGRAM that includes a climate action recognition program that acknowledges climate leadership among CRD employees.
 2018 In progress 2-9.
 ESTABLISH AN ONGOING STAFF CLIMATE ACTION WORKING GROUP TO SHARE KNOWLEDGE ACROSS THE ORGANIZATION and continually evaluate best opportunities for accelerating climate action.
 Ongoing In progress 2-10.
 UPDATE THE PROCUREMENT POLICY TO ALIGN PROCUREMENT AND VENDOR SELECTION WITH THE CRD'S CORPORATE CLIMATE POLICY and develop supporting decision criteria and matrix.
-2018 In progress APPENDIX B 2
+2018 In progress